 To see the songs that you streamed via Apple Music or played from the personal music library on your iPhone, iPod touch or iPad, follow the steps outlined below:

-Step 1: Launch Music on your iOS device.
+Step 1: Launch the Music app on your iOS device.

-How to view music play history on OS X
+How to view music play history on Mac

-To see the songs that you streamed via Apple Music or played from the personal music library on your Mac, follow the steps outlined below:
+To see the songs, playlists, radio stations, or playlists that you streamed via Apple Music or played from the personal music library on your Mac or iPhone, follow the steps outlined below:

 Step 1: Open iTunes on your Mac or Windows PC.